AxisStudios/db-record/README.md

 ## Database requirements

 This library can operate any MySQL database, with the only condition that each table **MUST** have a primary key composed by a single auto-increment column.
-By default, the primary key is called `ID`, but you can change it in the constructor.
+By default, the primary key is called `ID`, but you can change it from the constructor.

 ## Basic examples: save(), fetch() and delete()